ShivangiBits/ServiceOrientedComputing/README.md

    dotnet build
 3. Run the application:
    dotnet run
-4. Open your web browser and access the application at http://localhost:5000 (or as configured).
+4. Open your web browser and access the application at https://localhost:7056 (or as configured).

 # Configuration
 Database Configuration: Update the database connection string in appsettings.json to use your preferred database system (e.g., SQL Server).
-Authentication Configuration: Configure authentication options in Startup.cs for production use.
+Authentication Configuration: Configure authentication options in Program.cs for production use.

 # Usage
 Register an admin or customer account to log in and start using the application.